 It's the last day of August, so by now you've either completed your first week of the fall semester or are just about to start.
 Whether you're a returning upperclassman or a first year student experiencing college life for the first time, living on campus presents a whole new set of challenges to face on a daily basis, one of which is how to stay healthy in college.

 Living on campus can be a tough transition from the comforts of home for many students, and, even if you've lived on campus before, getting back into the routine of things after a long summer break can be just as challenging.

 As young adults with few health concerns to worry about, we often take our good health for granted and can easily succumb to unhealthy habits notoriously common among college students.
-But it’s so important to keep an eye on your health – not only for your well being now, but for the future as well.
-Read on below for 4 easy ways to maintain good health on campus all semester long.
+But it's so important to keep an eye on your health - not only for your well being now, but for the future as well.
+Read on below for 4 easy ways to maintain good health in college all semester long.